hyochan/legacy.dooboolab.com/code-of-conduct.md

     - Never ask for your homework to `contributors`
     - Never ask for your private work to `contributors`
     - Only discuss on the problems we are solving together.
+6. Try to be rational rather than emotional.
-6. Always train yourself to improve communication skills, which is a challenge for everyone.
+7. Always train yourself to improve communication skills, which is a challenge for everyone.
     - Try to understand the point of speaker before making yours.
     - Again talk at the same eye level.